-What makes this concrete sealer unique to most other easy to use topical acrylic sealers is the fact that it is an epoxy acrylic hybrid.
-Here is a quote from Legacy Industrial’s technical data sheet;
+What makes this concrete sealer unique to most other easy to use acrylic sealers is the use of methyl methacrylate copolymer acrylic resin (MMA).
+It’s a solvent based sealer that provides the MMA in a 25% solids formulation.
+Here is a quote from Legacy Industrial’s technical data sheet about the benefits of an MMA sealer;

 - Water resistance